ludepo/TSE-Python-Project/README.md

 Finally, the "simulation.py" Code regroups functions that allows to create a five year span of customers' purchases.

-Please run the Codes in the following order: Exploratory, Customer and Simulation.
+Please run the Codes in the following order: Exploratory.py, Customer.py and Simulation.py.

 The Results folder contains the datasets created for the project.

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+**Luca POLL**, lupoll208@gmail.com, git account: Lupoll

+**Camille CALANDRE**, calandre.camille@hotmail.fr, git account: CamilleCalandre